validatedpatterns/docs/patterns.md

 ## Patterns quick-start

-Each pattern can be deployed using the command line.
+Each pattern can be deployed using the command-line.
 Check the `values-` for changes that are needed before deployment.
 After changing the `values-` files where needed, you can run `make install` from your local repository directory and that will deploy the datacenter/hub cluster for a pattern.
 Edge clusters are deployed by joining/importing them into ACM on the hub.

 Alternatively to the `make install` you can use the [validated pattern operator](https://operatorhub.io/operator/patterns-operator) available in the OpenShift console.